yonashz/xyz-eks-service/README.md

-# xyz-gke-service
+# xyz-eks-service
-Code and documentation to create a GKE cluster, bootstrap it, and deploy/expose a simple Go REST API.
+Code and documentation to create an EKS cluster, bootstrap it, and deploy/expose a simple Go REST API.